1955: Bo Diddley debuted on the US R&B charts with first recorded song. “Bo Diddley.” The single reached #1 and spent eighteen weeks on the charts.

 1968: John Lennon and Paul McCartney held a press tour in New York City to promote their newly-formed multi-media corporation Apple Corps in the United States.
 The final stop was on The Tonight Show with baseball great Joe Garagiola filling in for host Johnny Carson.
 Shortly after returning to England, the Beatles began sessions that resulted in their self-titled “White Album.”

-1969: Neil Young’s second studio album Everybody Knows This Is Nowhere was released.
+1969: Neil Young’s second studio album, Everybody Knows This Is Nowhere, was released.
 It was Young’s first album with his longtime backing band Crazy Horse and was his first to enter the Billboard pop chart, where it peaked at #34.
+On the same day “Down by the River” was released as a single.
+In 1977, Young explained that he had written “Down by the River,” “Cinnamon Girl,” and “Cowgirl in the Sand” while delirious in bed with a high fever.

 1972: T. Rex was at #1 on the UK singles chart “Metal Guru,” the band’s fourth and final song to top the chart.